7 The Cloud

 The cloud arrived with an avalanche of marketing fluff.
 More than a decade after the cloud went mainstream, it’s clear that many of the purported benefits are real, while some are not.

 The most important cloud benefit is flexibility.
-Moving to the cloud allows you to get a new server or re-scale an existing one in minutes; you only pay for what you use, often on an hourly basis.4 Because you pay as you go, the risk of incorrectly guessing how much capacity you’ll need is way lower than in an on-prem environment.
+Moving to the cloud allows you to get a new server or re-scale an existing one in minutes; you can pay only for what you use, often on an hourly basis.4 Because you can pay as you go, the risk of incorrectly guessing how much capacity you’ll need is way lower than in an on-prem environment.

 The other significant benefit of the cloud is that it allows IT/Admin teams to narrow their scope.
 For most organizations, managing physical servers isn’t part of their core competency and outsourcing that work to a cloud provider is a great choice to promote focus.